Sword dance: Middle East

-Mock-battle

-Mock battle sword dances are found worldwide, varying from the Greek Xiphism, the ancient Roman Saltatio Armatum, to Asian mock-battles.
-Some European sword dances, such as Moreshka from the island of Korčula in Croatia, include both hilt-and-point and mock battle sequences.

-Linked
+Europe

 Hilt-and-point sword dances are, or were, performed all over Europe.
-These are particularly concentrated in an area corresponding to the boundaries of the Holy Roman Empire at around 1400-1500, and many of these traditional dances are still performed in England, Czech Republic, Germany, Austria, North Italy, France, Flanders, and the Iberian Peninsula, with a particular concentration in Basque Country, Galicia and Andalusia.
+These are particularly concentrated in an area corresponding to the boundaries of the Holy Roman Empire at around 1400–1500, and many of these traditional dances are still performed in England, Czech Republic, Germany, Austria, North Italy, France, Flanders, and the Iberian Peninsula, with a particular concentration in Basque Country, Galicia and Andalusia.
+Sword dances are also performed by Albanians, both in the Balkans and in Italy.
+Into the late 1400s Albanian sword dances were imitated by Italian tarantellas.

 Sword dances performed by the guilds of Smiths and Cutlers in Nuremberg are recorded from 1350.
 16th century records of sword dances survive from all over Germany.
 Depictions of dances survive from Zürich (1578) and Nuremberg (1600).
 In Scotland a dance was recorded as being performed in 1285, but this was found in a document from 1440.

 An important concentration of traditional sword dances can be found on the Italian side of the western Alps.
-Main sites are Giaglione, Venaus and S. Giorio in the Susa valley, where the so-called "Spadonari" (sword-holders) dance is still now performed between the end of January and the beginning of February.
+Main sites are Giaglione, Venaus and S. Giorio in the Susa valley, where the so-called "Spadonari" (sword-holders) dance is still performed between the end of January and the beginning of February.
 This dance is also connected with the rebirth of nature and vegetation.

-In Romania, in a dance called Calusari, a sword dance similar to a Morris Dance, is part of a more complex ritualistic dance involving elements of fertility ritual and horse worship.
+In Romania, in a dance called Căluș, a sword dance similar to a Morris Dance, is part of a more complex ritualistic dance involving elements of fertility ritual and horse worship.